The Edmond post office shooting location.

 This is the location where the Edmond post office shooting took place.

-It is situated at 200 North Broadway in the downtown area of Edmond, Oklahoma.
+It is situated at 200 North Broadway in Edmond, Oklahoma.

 On the morning of August 20th, 1986, a part-time postal worker named Patrick Sherrill arrived at this parking lot with three pistols hidden in his mail pouch.

-When he spotted Esser, he calmly walked over towards him, pulled out a gun and shot him dead without saying a word.
+When he saw Esser, he calmly walked over towards him, pulled out a gun, and shot him dead without saying a word.

 Sherrill was a former marine who had obtained "expert" weapon qualification badges for both rifles and pistols.
 Using his skills and experience, he calmly walked from one workstation to the next, shooting his terrified colleagues as they tried to hide.